 Brass — trumpet, horn, trombone, tuba

 Evening concerts given by the PRIZM Ensemble are kid-friendly and will take place at Shady Grove Presbyterian Church.
-Childcare is provided and children in the nursery will be invited to enjoy select pieces on each concert.
 Admission to all concerts during the festival is $10 general admission/$5 students.
 Tickets are avaialble online or at the door.

 2014 Festival Faculty